chrishoina/db-tools-docs/ordsDevelopersGuide/chapter3/3-implicit-parameters.md

 ![A Postman example.](./images/3.1-body-json-postman-example-image-4.png " ")

-Querying the target database, reveals the updates from these tests:
+Querying the target database reveals the updates from these tests:

 ![Test results in the BODY_JSON_DEMO_TABLE](./images/3.1-table-results-from-body-json-tests-image-5.png " ")